 |

 WDFH-FM is the result of an effort spanning more than 20 years.
 Marc Sophos started the station in 1968, when he was ten.
-From then until 1982, it could be heard only around the block as an ultra-low-power station.
+From then until 1982, it could be heard only around the block as an ultra-low-power (FCC Part 15) station.
 In 1982, Marc persuaded the local cable company to carry WDFH's signal as background audio for some of the system's data (bulletin board) channels, and the station continued to operate on cable until December, 1993, ultimately reaching about 14,000 cable subscriber homes.
 However, his goal was always to establish WDFH as a legitimate FM station.

 The early days . . .
+Marc's effort to

 achieve this goal started in early 1973 when, as a ninth grade student at

 He assembled a group of friends to assist him and enlisted the enthusiastic support of no fewer than four faculty advisors, including the high school’s principal.
 After more than a year of research, meetings, and presentations, the Dobbs Ferry Board of Education granted the group's request and allocated money for the station — no small feat, considering that the school budget was rejected by voters that year and the district had to go on an austerity budget, cutting funding for all extracurricular activities.
 But the School Board was so strongly convinced of the proposed station’s great value to the school system and the community that it re-allocated the station to the science budget, ensuring that it wouldn’t be cut.
+The exhilaration over the School Board’s

 approval didn’t last very long.